wujibodie/classical-Chinese-processor/README.md

 "No API keys found":
 - Make sure you set the environment variables　（your API keys)
 - Restart your terminal after setting them
+- Remember you can also use Kimi K2 (Moonshot) instead of DeepSeek, but you'll have to use a command or edit the configs.

 "No images were converted":
 - Check that pdf2image is installed: pip install pdf2image